Your one-year membership includes:

 The Season has started with an outreach to the community of Elmhurst, with drama students distributing 1,000 cards with “Lift With Love” throughout the community and a special message from the drama board on the back of each postcard.
 A senior at York stated on her postcard “Last year, our theme of empathy brought us to new heights as a cast, club, school, and community.
 This year, a year filled with new challenges, poses new opportunities.
 York Drama will bring stories of perseverance and strength to unite our community in a period of hardship.”

 “Though theatre may not look the same for a while, we will still find a way to create” states Mrs. Marianetti.
 “This fall, we are thrilled to share Almost, Maine as our fall play, directed by John Forsythe with creative, incredible student directors for each scene.
-This beautiful show will be filmed, with permission, and live streamed October 22, 23, 24 and 25 at 7:30PM.”
+This beautiful show was be filmed, with permission, and was live streamed on October 22, 23, 24 and 25"

 Alost, Maine, a place that’s so far north, it’s almost not in the United States.
 And it’s not quite a town, because its residents never got around to getting organized.
 So it almost doesn’t exist.
 They do reach out for connections though, just like we are doing right now.
 In this time of the pandemic, there is nothing we need more than human connection.